-The following is a summary as of December 31, 2018 of the properties owned or leased by our business.
+The following is a summary as of December 31, 2019 of the physical properties owned or leased by our businesses that we consider materially important to those businesses.

 5.11 is headquartered in Irvine, California and leases offices and warehouse space in locations worldwide.
-The summary below outlines 5.11's leased offices and warehouse space.
+The summary below outlines 5.11's primary leased offices and warehouse space.

 Location Square Feet Use

 Irvine, CA 21,807 Office

-Irvine, CA 1,073 Office

-Irvine, CA 4,381 Office

 Manteca, CA 400,000 Warehouse

-Penrose Place, CO 1,100 Office

 Seattle, WA 11,340 Office

 Mexico City, Mexico 4,628 Office

 Bankstown, Australia 10,387 Office

 Malmo, Sweden 6,049 Office

 Kowloon Bay, Hong Kong 17,759 Office

-Dubai, UAE 1,951 Office

-Sao Paolo, Brazil 1,798 Office

-In addition, at December 31, 2018, 5.11 leased space for 46 retail stores, ranging in size from 3,250 square feet to 8,375 square feet.
+In addition, at December 31, 2019, 5.11 leased space for 61 retail stores, ranging in size from 3,250 square feet to 10,000 square feet.

 Ergobaby is headquartered in Los Angeles, California and has four other office locations worldwide.
-The summary below outlines Ergobaby's property locations.
+The summary below outlines Ergobaby's primary property locations.
 All locations are leased.